alankhoangfr/monopolyJava/README.md

 During an auction, in each cycle of bidders, you can only ONCE attempt to raise funds.
 Note that if you bid a value, you must uphold to it if you win the auction.
 For example, if your avaliable cash is $150 and you bid $150, then you spent that money before the completition of the auciton, such as trading or unmortgage or building property and you also win the auction, you MUST pay that $150 otherwise you will declare bankruptcy.
 If you declare bankruptcy, the auction will start again.

+The chance and community decks are shuffled once at the beginning of the game.
+Once a player draw a card and enacts on the commands, it is then placed at the bottom of the deck.
+If a player draw a Get of out Jail Card, that card is then given to the player.
+Once the player uses the card, it is then put at the bottom of the respective deck.

 ## Coding the game